Perforation with Uterine Sound and Suction Cannula during a D&C

 2/1/2014 - Eugene C. Toy, MD

 Perforation can occur during cervical dilation, uterine sounding, or during the curettage.
 Injury is suspected when there is a sudden loss of resistance and the unanticipated advancement of the instrument beyond the length of the uterine cavity.
 The surgeon should quickly assess for possible life-threatening injury to vascular or visceral structures.
-The type of instrument (blunt vs. sharp vs. suction), awareness of the patient’s anatomy, size and location of the perforation, and possible injury to bowel structures are other important considerations.
+The type of instrument (blunt, sharp, or suction), awareness of the patient’s anatomy, size and location of the perforation, and possible injury to bowel structures are other important considerations.

 Perforation with the blunt sound or dilator through the uterine fundus is generally asymptomatic and rarely carries short or long term consequences.
 Blunt probe injury in the midline in a patient with normal anatomy can be observed.
 Observation for 1-3 hours for bleeding, changes in vital signs, or signs of peritonitis is usually sufficient.
 If the D&C procedure needs to be completed, sonographic guidance can help assure that instruments remain within the uterine cavity.